Ifunanya "Treasure" Okey-Ilo

 The ExtraordinaryIS movement seeks to improve our community by finding and rewarding ordinary people who have the conviction to achieve extraordinary goals with limited resources.
 Join us in honoring and celebrating these extraordinary heroes in our community.

 Nominate a student today for the 2021 ExtraordinaryIS Scholarship Award!
 Do you know an extraordinary high school senior who gives back to the community?
 The Otis and Rosie Brown Foundation provides scholarships to these unsung heroes in our local area high schools.
-The 2021 application submission deadline will be announced in January 2021.
+The 2021 application submissions open on January 18, 2021.
+Applications will be accepted until midnight on April 12, 2021.
 Awardees will be announced by the end May, 2021.

 We also offer a Renewal Sustaining Grant for past ExtraordinaryIS Scholars to continue their college education.
 Returning ExtraordinaryIS Scholars should reapply using the same submission form.
 We look forward to hearing from you.
 Good luck pursuing your higher education dreams!